-The “real” World Series of Poker Main Event is upon us, with the U.S. portion kicking off on December 13th.
-For more information on where the 2020 WSOP Main Event currently stands along with a breakdown on the structure and other questions, check out our 2020 WSOP Main Event FAQ.
+The “real” 2020 World Series of Poker Main Event has been held, with the U.S. portion kicking off on December 13th.
+For more information on what happened during the 2020 WSOP Main Event, along with a breakdown on the structure and other questions, check out our 2020 WSOP Main Event FAQ.

 Watching Day 1 of the U.S. portion on WSOP.com

 To view replays of the online portion of the 2020 WSOP Main Event on WSOP.com, you can watch various live streams of channels covering the event.
 Here are a few of the most popular YouTube streams that covered the U.S. portion of the event online.

 Solve for Why with Matt Berkey:

 The rest of this post applies to the original WSOP Online Main Event, which was held in September on GG Poker

 Another winner is crowned at the World Series of Poker as the poker world turns its focus on the highly anticipated conclusion of the Main Event this weekend.

 On Thursday, GG Poker played host to the third of the People’s Choice events, this time a tournament style that was determined by the “Spin” of a prize wheel.
 That tournament turned out to be a $1050 buy-in No Limit Hold’em Bounty 6-max and got underway at 11 AM and attracted a total of 1,925 entries.